top of page

 Texture in photography refers to the perceived surface quality or 'feel' of an object within the photographic frame.

-The first step in harnessing patterns is to develop an eye for them.
-Patterns are everywhere—in nature, architecture, and even in everyday objects.
-The key is to observe your surroundings with a fresh perspective.
-Look for repetitions and alignments that could create interesting compositions.
+The first step in working with patterns is developing an eye for them before you even raise the camera.
+Patterns are in nature, in architecture, in everyday objects.
+The key is observing your surroundings with fresh attention rather than habitual sight.
+Look for repetitions and alignments: window grids, stacked containers, rows of parked bikes, fence posts, floor markings.

 Pattern in the largest open-work geodesic dome in the world